carson920/scrabble-bot/README.md

 # scrabble-bot
-Bots playing scrabble games.
+Bots playing Scrabble games.
 Can be adapted for statistical purposes.
 Play the highest scoring move every turn.

 How to run:

-Ask the bot to play 1 game:
+Play 1 game.

     java -jar scrabble-bot.jar

-To play more than one game, specify an integer as the first parameter. e.g
+Play more than one game (e.g. 10):

     java -jar scrabble-bot.jar 10

-To direct the console output to a file, specify a file name as the second parameter. e.g.
+To direct console output to a file, specify a file name.

     java -jar scrabble-bot.jar 10 output.txt